Castcloud/Castcloud/README.md

 	</tr>
 </table>

-__Notice:__ Settings names are not a rigid part of the specification, but an attempt to find common ground.
+__Notice:__ `Setting keys` are not a rigid part of the specification, but an attempt to find common ground.
 This list will be modified as per developer adoption unrelated of api versioning to improve developers common ground.

 #### Server logic
-The server should only return settings that are not client specific and specific for the current client.
-This means you will have to filter out the users settings for other clients.
-The server needs to keep track of what client set settings with client spesific overrides.
-The client spesific override is applicable to all clients with the same client name string, and is not spesific to the clients UUID.
+The server should only return `settings` that are not client specific and specific for the current client.
+This means you will have to filter out the users `settings` for other clients.
+The server needs to keep track of what client set `settings` with client spesific overrides.
+The client spesific override is applicable to all clients with the same client name string, and is not spesific to the clients `UUID`.
 Several instanses of a client can keep their client spesific settings in sync across serveral devices.

 ### Library/Casts
 Casts handles the the users subscriptions.
-Each cast has its own unique ID and the users subscription list is returned in a JSON format.
-Adding a cast to the user subscription list only requires an URL.
-By using the cast ID you can edit and delete a subscription from the library.
+Each cast has its own unique `cast id` and the users subscription list is returned in a JSON format.
+Adding a cast to the user subscription list only requires an `URL`.
+By using the `cast id` you can edit and delete a subscription from the library.
 We have also implemented OPML import and export.

 __Example:__
 ```Shell